About the Journal

 Aims and Scope

 While Economic History and Business History are two distinct disciplines, their similarities are stronger than their differences.
 Since 1975 the Economic & Business History Society has brought scholars from these two fields together through its annual meetings and through the society’s journal, Essays in Economic & Business History.
 EEBH aims to publish high-quality research from all areas of economic and business history, including articles in related disciplines such as financial, labor, management, organizational, and social history.
 We welcome both empirical and non-empirical research, as well as pieces that, despite their high level of scholarship, may not fit nicely into the usual boxes valued by other outlets in economic or business history.
 We welcome submissions from scholars at all career stages.
-Authors are invited to contact the editors to discuss potential submissions if they are unsure whether they would fit with the journal.
+Authors are invited to contact the editor to discuss potential submissions if they are unsure whether they would fit with the journal.

 Open Access & Copyright